 Taste and Odor Issues

-of an unhealthy lake or reservoir, taste and odor problems can be the result of algae in the water.
+Water taste and odor problems are the most common symptoms of an unhealthy lake or reservoir.
+These can be the result of excessive algae growth in the water.

 Periodic Fish Kills